stfbk/stfbk.github.io/_complementary/ASIACCS2020.md

 We developed a fully working prototype implementing the cryptographic access control scheme developed by [**Garrison et al.**](https://arxiv.org/pdf/1602.09069).
 The prototype was tested with several simulated sequences of operations combining the creation of users and roles, assignment and revoking of permissions and the creation, update and management of files.
 The prototype offers a user interface based on web technologies and RESTful APIs.

-The video shows a sequence of actions on the graphical user interface offered by the prototype.
-The prototype is assumed to have been already configured with the other entities (i.e., RM, DS, MS) running on AWS.

 <video width="1280" height="720" controls>
     <source src="assets/ASIACCS2020/prototype.mp4" type="video/mp4">
     Your browser does not support the video tag.
 </video>
 <br />

-In the video, the administrator logs in.
-The interface presents a black sidebar with all the actions the administrator can perform.
-In the centre, the administrator's data are summarized.
-Two tables show the lists of roles and files to which the administrator can access.
-The administrator assigns a user to a role and the operation completes successfully.

-Then, the user logs in and the interface shows the new role the user has been assigned to.
-Finally, the user adds a new file to which the administrator has default access, as expected by the cryptographic access control scheme.

 ### Web Dashboard